DIY ceiling lamp shades makeover…

 Once you’re happy with the way your new shade is hanging, simply snip the excess nylon from the ends of each zip tie with your scissors or linesman pliers.

 PLUS, you can switch out shades when you get bored or tired of one style easily.
-We have a simple drum shade,
+We have banished boobs in many different ways including:

 No matter the style you choose, we hope these ideas have given you a little hope.
 No need to feel hopeless any longer about those ceiling hooters.
 Banish those bosoms!